WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - the **number of `Condition` keys is limited**.
 Refer to [this document](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html#condition-keys-sts) for more information.

     - the takeaway is that, you cannot scope the `assumeRole` action to a given resource, it's the role definition that has to take care of least privilege.
+Use **the `aws:userid` condition** to ensure that the role is attached only to a given function.
+Read [more about it here](https://medium.com/@josh.armitage/locking-aws-lambda-execution-roles-a03b92449f22).

+    - another **alternative specific to AWS Lambda** is to **use the `SourceFunctionArn` condition key**, similar to the `aws:userid` one.
+You can [read more about it here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#permissions-executionrole-source-function-arn).

 - assuming a role means **being a completely different identity, defined by assumed role**